pme123/scala-adapters/docs/_docs/01-quick-start-guide.md

 [^structure]: See [**Structure** page]({{ "/docs/structure/" | absolute_url }}) for a list of theme files and what they do.

-**ProTip:** Be sure to remove `/docs` and `/test` if you forked Minimal Mistakes.
+**ProTip:** Be sure to remove `/docs` and `/test` if you forked Scala Adapters.
 These folders contain documentation and test pages for the theme and you probably don't want them littering up your repo.
 {: .notice--info}

 ### Ruby Gem Method